A Guide on How to Heal from Emotional Abuse as a Child | Children's Bureau

 Here are a few common examples that fall under the category of emotional abuse:

-• Neglect and rejection (dismissing and not tending to needs, thoughts, or opinions)
+• Neglect and rejection are about dismissing and not tending to needs, thoughts, or opinions.

-• Gaslighting (psychological manipulation used against individuals to make their sense of reality seem invalid)
+• Gaslighting is a form of psychological manipulation used against individuals to make their sense of reality seem invalid.

-• Isolation tactics (control over a person to the extent that they cannot have or build a social circle outside of the emotionally abusive relationship)
+• Isolation tactics are about control over a person to the extent that they cannot have or build a social circle outside of the emotionally abusive relationship.

 Emotional abuse can exist in any combination of the examples listed above and more.
 It is important to note that some may be more deceitful and subtle, while others may be very prominent and direct.
 However, regardless of the degree to which it is present, it is important to heal with the following steps.

-When considering how to heal from emotional abuse, the following steps can each make a significant difference, especially on child development.
+When considering how to heal from emotional abuse, the following steps can each make a significant difference, especially in child development.

 Create a Safe Talking Space

-Another way to foster a safe talking space is by opening up to them about your own experiences as long as they are age-appropriate for your child.
+Another way to foster a safe talking space is to open up to them about your own experiences, as long as they are age-appropriate for your child.
 For example, explain a time when you felt dismissed or bullied by someone and how you overcame that experience.

-It is important to keep in mind that creating a safe space takes time and a secure level of built up trust within the relationship.
+It is important to remember that creating a safe space takes time and a secure level of built-up trust within the relationship.
 Let your child open up to you on their own without putting too much pressure on them.
-This will allow them to feel safer in the space you create when it comes to discussing difficult emotional wounds.
+This will allow them to feel safer in the space you create when discussing difficult emotional wounds.

 Have Your Child Write Out Their Feelings

-Next time you are at a bookstore or an art supply store, perhaps pick up a small journal for your child to write out how they are feeling.
-Journaling is proven to be a great outlet for emotional distress, and in itself can act as a safe space for your child.
+Next time you are at a bookstore or an art supply store, pick up a small journal for your child to write out how they are feeling.
+Journaling has been proven to be a great outlet for emotional distress and can act as a safe space for your child.

 • How are you feeling?
 Explain.